zackforbing/ruby-submissions/1406/07_self_directed_project/tim_proctor.markdown

 #### Description

-Tell Baby Named whether you want a "trending" or "non-trending" name, and give your location, Baby Named will give you a boy and girl name for your location.
+Tell Baby Named whether you want a "trending" or "non-trending" name.
+Customers can post what names they plan on using, so people can compare the "trends" with the conversation threads.
-Then post an image and send off your announcement to friends and family.

 #### Target Audience